Loading...

 The disadvantages of reusable face masks for kids:

-• Children might remove them less carefully contaminating other surface/ clothes
+• Children might remove them less carefully, contaminating other surfaces/clothes

-• Thin materials used reducing the protective level
+• Thin materials are used to reduce the protective level

 For children suffering from underlying health conditions, the option of wearing a medical mask that offers enhanced protection to the wearer.